AustinH-adl/OOP-Project/README.md

 Once in place, press the Enter key to fix the block in place and get a new block.

 For each block placed, your score increases.
 Try and place all of them to win!

+You can also use the save and load buttons to save the state of the puzzle and load it again.